cdg66/BUS_figures/README.md

 ## Bus design

 The Bus is based on the M-LVDS(aka, TIA/EIA-899).
 It's design to support multipoint from the get go.
 Up to 32 device (30controler/bridge and 2 END bridge) can be connected to a single differential lane.
-Multiple serial connection (like in a backplane) can be added to increase speed.
+Multiple serial connection (like in a backplane) can be added to increase throughput.
 The clock is embeded into the datastream so no need to add a clock lane.
 An optional clock can be added to sychronise function like audio.

 ## Bus Devices